Marta Dynel

 and is the editor-in-chief of the journal Lingua.

 Career

-Marta Dynel received her PhD (2006) from Łódź University, followed by habilitation (dr Litt.) in 2012 and a full professor degree in 2022.
+Marta Dynel received her PhD (2006) from the University of Łódź, followed by habilitation (dr Litt.) in 2012 and a full professor degree in 2022.
 She is affiliated with the University of Łódź and Vilnius Gediminas Technical University, holding two research fellow positions.
 Since the beginning of her academic career, she has studied humour, irony, impoliteness and deception from both theoretical and empirical angles, based on film discourse and social media data.